 Most payers require a diagnosis of OSA from the patient’s physician, accompanied by a qualifying sleep study to consider coverage.
 Dental providers must be familiar with all state laws pertaining to the practice of sleep medicine.

 This course covers general and Medicare-specific rules for claims submission, including example claims.
 You will learn how to submit claims for oral appliances to treat obstructive sleep apnea (OSA) for successful reimbursement.

 - Select the correct CDT code for the type of appliance

 - Recognize the ICD-10-CM codes for sleep disorders

 - Understand the Medicare-specific criteria that determine coverage

-- Learn the documentation required for medical claim submission
+- Submit the proper documentation required for claim submission